Ajatt-Tools/dictpopup/README.md

 First setup [sdcv](https://github.com/Dushistov/sdcv) according to their github page.
 Copy `config.def.h` to `config.h` and change the configuration according to your setup.
 Then install with `sudo make install`.
 You can uninstall with `sudo make uninstall`.

-If you would like to automatically lookup a word on every selection, then take a look at the following script: https://github.com/GenjiFujimoto/shell-scripts/blob/main/selautolookup

 ## Usage
 Select a word and call `dictpopup` (using a shortcut).
 It is also possible to give an argument instead: `dictpopup WORD`.